Seattle – Day 3 and 4: Culture and Animals

 Our dishes paired nicely with our delicious 2015 Cabernet Sauvignon by Intrinsic Wine Co.
 (Columbia Valley, WA, USA).
 Thanks to Odedi for putting me on the track of this beautiful wine!

 Our final day in Seattle was mostly spent picking up our rental car and a visit to Woodland Park Zoo.
 The northbound drive to the zoo was only short, but I had quite some difficulties adjusting to navigation instructions.
 Luckily our Ford Explorer also had Apple CarPlay, so I could plug-in my own phone and use it’s (metric) navigation.
 Phew!

 We were pleasantly surprised by the size of the zoo and its diversity of animals.
-Generally much roomier than we have encounters in other zoos, although we haven’t ever seen indoor quarters for meerkats before.
-Especially, the murals trying to depict a prairie made that one rather sad.
+Generally much roomier than we have encountered in other zoos, although we haven’t ever seen indoor quarters for meerkats before.
+Notably, the murals trying to depict a prairie made that one rather sad.

 The new pollinator patio and butterfly garden were great though, as were the food and selections of beers in the restaurant… The kettle corn seems to be on the sweet side… 😉

 After the long walks in the zoo, dinner that night was close by; in the award-winning restaurant of our hotel, Tulio (1100 Fifth Avenue).
-It still gets great online reviews for its Northern Italian cuisine with Pacific North West influences and its huge wine list.
+It still gets excellent online reviews for its Northern Italian cuisine with Pacific North West influences and its vast wine list.
 It did not disappoint as we have a wonderful dinner.

 - Sage Butter and Mascarpone

 - Peperonata, Quail Egg, Fried Caper Gremolata and Bottarga